-- Since February 2009, more than 2,400 OJT private-sector hires were supported by a 50% payroll cost subsidy for employers providing up to 90 days of OJT following a hire.
-In this same time period, DVR has invested nearly \$2.6 million for more than 180 DVR job-seekers participating in six month OJT internships with 23 state agencies and other public entities. - DVR partnered with the Walgreens REDI to provide training for individuals with disabilities in a retail setting.
-This national program began its pilot in Milwaukee-area Walgreens retail locations in 2012 and is now a statewide initiative. - Building on the success of the REDI model, also called place and train, DVR offered the place and train model with other businesses and is currently working with businesses throughout Wisconsin to implement this model in their workplaces.
+Since February 2009, more than 2,400 OJT private-sector hires were supported by a 50% payroll cost subsidy for employers providing up to 90 days of OJT following a hire.
+In this same time period, DVR has invested nearly \$2.6 million for more than 180 DVR job-seekers participating in six month OJT internships with 23 state agencies and other public entities.

+DVR partnered with the Walgreens REDI to provide training for individuals with disabilities in a retail setting.
+This national program began its pilot in Milwaukee-area Walgreens retail locations in 2012 and is now a statewide initiative.

+Building on the success of the REDI model, also called place and train, DVR offered the place and train model with other businesses and is currently working with businesses throughout Wisconsin to implement this model in their workplaces.

 As required under section 101(a)(15)(E)(ii) of the Act, WRC and DVR annually jointly prepare and submit to the RSA Commissioner a report on the activities and progress of DVR in meeting its goals and priorities.
 This report is known as the annual WRC report.

 The report is available on-line and, upon request, from either WRC or DVR in print and alternative formats.
 DVR uses funds to support the operation and activities of WRC, and as consistent with the state plan prepared under Section 705(e) (1), also uses funds to support the operation of the State Independent Living Council.

-- (q) Quality, Scope, and Extent of SES.
-Include the following: - (1) The quality, scope, and extent of SES to be provided to individuals with the most significant disabilities, including youth with the most significant disabilities. - (2) The timing of transition to extended services.
+(q) Quality, Scope, and Extent of SES.
+Include the following:

+- (1) The quality, scope, and extent of SES to be provided to individuals with the most significant disabilities, including youth with the most significant disabilities. - (2) The timing of transition to extended services.

-In Wisconsin, supported employment is funded by primarily three sources; DVR Title I-B and long-term funding directed by DHS, Division of Long Term Care (DHS/DLTC) and Division of Care and Treatment Services (DCTS) Funds are managed locally by regional managed care organizations or a self-directed support system known as IRIS (Include, Respect, I Self-Direct)) and Managed Care Organizations (MCO's) Mental Health long term supports are managed locally by each county.
+In Wisconsin, supported employment is funded by primarily three sources; DVR Title IB and VI funding and long-term funding directed by DHS, Division of Long Term Care (DHS/DLTC) and Division of Mental Health and Substance Abuse Services.
+Funds are managed locally by regional managed care organizations or a self-directed support system known as IRIS (Include, Respect, I Self-Direct) (56 counties) and by county human service agencies transitioning to Managed Care (16 counties).
+Mental Health long term supports are managed locally by each county.
 To a much lesser extent, Social Security Plans to Achieve Self-Support (PASS) plans, the TTW, natural supports and private party payments have been used to maintain a small number of individuals in long-term supported employment.
 DVR is promoting the TTW Partnership Plus to ticket holders which has the potential to increase funding for long-term supports.
 All of these financial resources enhance the quality, scope, and extent of services proposed under the Title VI plan.